Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 One way to find the names of buttonboard buttons is with "describe-key" in StumpWM, available by default as Control-t h k.
 It prompts with "Describe Key: " and waits for a button to be pressed.
 Then it reveals the names of the pressed button or sequence of buttons, and the command assigned to it, when any.

-Activate buttons on motionbox without jostling it, for when the Xserver cursor is already in the perfect location.
+Consider activating buttons for a motionbox without jostling it, for when the Xserver cursor is already in the perfect location.

 # Alternative for drag'n drop.

-A dragon would probably drop what a bird typically drops, but likely a bit more biohazardous for anyone underneath it.
+A dragon would probably drop what a bird typically drops, as they both have a cloaca, but likely a bit more biohazardous for anyone underneath it.
 Similarly, accidentally letting go of the button on a motionbox while trying to reposition the cursor might be disasterous, or at least lead to extra work to undo the accident.

 The Common Lisp X Interface function